Caribbean Cruises | Offshore Sailing

-If you are the more adventurous traveler and prefer to get away from it all then you should join us in the San Blas Islands of Panama.
+For the more adventurous traveler who wants to get away from it all you should experience the San Blas Islands of Panama!
 The San Blas Islands are located at the base of the rainforest in the Kuna Yala territory of Panama and are inhabited by the Kuna Indians.
 Kuna Yala consists of 365 tiny palm covered islands that are mostly uninhabited.
 The Kunas live in grass thatch huts many of which do not have running water or electricity.

 Kuna women are known for the beautiful Mola tapestries that they hand stitch into intricate tapestries.